kplich/ELX-front-end/README.md

 npm run test:watch
 ```

-To test the contracts run:
+To test the contracts, you also need a blockchain network available at the address 127.0.0.1:8080.
+When it's running, execute:
 ```shell script
 cd blockchain
 truffle test